Is your cat’s chin covered in black specks or oozing pimples? You’re probably looking at feline acne.

 Can my cat die from feline acne?

 A cat dying from feline acne alone is unheard of.
 There is a very slight chance that if the acne is serious enough, the cat may develop a secondary infection which could, technically, infect the cat’s bloodstream and in theory kill them.
 This situation is far-fetched, however, and your cat will doubtfully go through anything worse than temporary discomfort.
-It’s admittedly hard to do, but I’ve got to say it: don’t worry.

 In many cases, feline acne will go away on its own.
 If your cat’s acne is worsening or keeps coming back, it’s a good idea to start a treatment routine.
 The treatment of feline acne varies slightly depending on how serious it is.